UK opposition accuses Boris Johnson of US-style plan to deregulate | DW | 05.11.2019

 How have the other parties started their campaigns?

-The other main political parties' campaigns got underway on Tuesday as well.
+The UK's other main political parties' campaigns got underway on Tuesday as well.

 The UK parliament held its last session on Tuesday after UK lawmakers voted to hold an election on December 12 — an unusual time for elections to take place in the UK— in a bid to break the stalemate over Brexit.